 As of 2019, JBL has shipped over 100 million portable speakers across the globe and the worldwide demand does not seem to be slowing.
 Highly praised for their sleek design and high-quality materials, several resilient devices have become the standard for other brands to follow.

 This does not mean that the speakers are perfect – several JBL owners have complained about an inability to turn their products off.
 If this rings a familiar bell, you stumbled onto the right webpage.

 While the issue can seem impossible to resolve, it actually isn’t as formidable as it appears.
 If you want a solution to your problem regardless of your model, keep reading!

-We will be going over simple fixes like resetting your speaker or draining the battery to more niche fixes like disabling Service mode.
+We will be going over simple fixes like resetting your speaker or draining the battery, while also discussing less common fixes like disabling Service mode.
 If you find that your Flip, Charge, Xtreme, or otherwise is still refusing to power down by the end of this brief read, it might be time to dust off the warranty.

 How to Turn Off Your JBL Speaker

 Most JBL products offer something that is commonly referred to as “service mode” which makes it so that the buttons on the speaker’s menu do not function properly.
 They can also simply need a reset to go back to functioning normally.

 There are a number of different ways to solve an unresponsive power button – regardless of your device.